DefiLlama/defillama-server/defi/src/dexVolumes/cli/backfillUtilities/README.md

 > npm run backfill-dex <adaptername> <timestamp>
 ```

 The previous commands will run the backfill in the cloud.
-I you would like to run it locally you can use
+If you would like to run it locally you can use
 ```
 > npm run backfill-dex-local <adaptername> [onlyMissing]
 ```